SectorLabs/django-postgres-extra/docs/source/locking.rst

     with transaction.atomic(durable=True):
         postgres_lock_model(MyModel, PostgresTableLockMode.EXCLUSIVE)

-    # locks are released here, when the transaction comitted
+    # locks are released here, when the transaction committed

 Locking a table